jan-ondruch/milagros/README.md

 Even though this project isn’t for any customer, I played around with the code a lot to make is as efficient as possible:<br>

-    All the files are commented and clearly readable.
+-All the files are commented and clearly readable.
-    React components are logically separated into different modules.
+-React components are logically separated into different modules.
-    I tried to use stateful and stateless functions (components) exactly as they should be used.
+-I tried to use stateful and stateless functions (components) exactly as they should be used.
-    I also created a reusable component to make it as DRY as possible.
+-I also created a reusable component to make it as DRY as possible.

 ## What I learned
 I learned a lot during this project.
 Firstly, I improved my thinking in React,